mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

 #### 1.2 Deeplink Structure

-A deeplink functions in a similar way as a webpage URL.
+A deeplink functions much like a traditional hyperlink on a webpage.
 It is composed of separate elements that make up what is referred to as a Uniform Resource Identifier (URI).
-The URI contains all the information that, when invoked, launches the mobile application.
+The URI contains all the information that, when invoked, launches a mobile application with a specific screen.

-When thinking about deeplink structure, the best practice is to **implement a URL, with a specific scheme name (designating the application) as well as routing parameters (path and query string).**
+When thinking about deeplink structure, the best practice is to **implement a URL with a unique scheme name and routing parameters (path and query strings) that represent custom actions to take in the app.**
 Unless you have very specific needs, we recommend using a simple URL structure as shown in the example below: